motion/orbit/notes/next.md

 - manage space pane
   - upload your image / name it / CRUD
 - manage account pane

   - same sort of deal... + link to slack

+- fix search results
+  - fix open on enter
+  - fix select on search broke

 fix tab drag index
-add button => search overlay design new app pane command+enter to pop out app into own window / multi apps actions menu
+new app pane
+command+enter to pop out app into own window / multi apps actions menu

+1. add people to search
+2. fixing tray/menu display and interaction
+3. movement: move selection into main pane would be helpful for scrolling emails + fixing action commands, tab should move from the main search input to the "create" action in lists apps
+4. restore menus a bit just actions dropdown + search
+5. get ocr hooked into menu enable/disable and output results
+6. get ocr => memory simple list
+7. work through lists apps a bit

 ---

-1. people app search/select fixes, fixing tray/menu display and interaction
-2. movement: move selection into main pane would be helpful for scrolling emails + fixing action commands, tab should move from the main search input to the "create" action in lists apps
-3. restore menus a bit just actions dropdown + search
-4. get ocr hooked into menu enable/disable and output results
-5. get ocr => memory simple list
-6. work through lists apps a bit

 sorting by prepping to split out work as best possible:

-- finish some app management stuff:

-  - create new app pane with pick name/etc
-  - customizable search app

 - figure out account management
   - need some way to sync